bjlittle/geovista/docs/src/overview.rst

 It's still early days for ``geovista``, but we're already excited about the potential and promise that it might offer to the Earth Science community.

-Our primary focus at the moment is to provision a stable API and core set of features ... we're working hard on that, but we're not there yet!
+Our primary focus at the moment is to provide a stable API and core set of features ... we're working hard on that, but we're not there yet!

 Thanks for your patience 🙏